 You can add probiotics to your chickens’ diet.
 Most commercial, nutritionally-complete chicken feeds contain both prebiotics and probiotics to support a bird’s health.
 There won’t be anything else you need to do.

 However, if you make your own chicken feed, it might be worth adding a probiotic supplement like Rooster Booster to your flock’s diet.
-Probiotics are natural bacteria that are needed to keep the intestinal tract healthy.
+Probiotics are natural bacteria that are needed to keep the intestinal lining and tract healthy.
 They keep bad bacteria in check by reducing pH and acidifying the gut.

 You can also feed your chickens foods that are natural sources of probiotics.
 Plenty of fruits and vegetables will give your chickens the vitamins and minerals they need, but fermented and cultured foods like yogurt can provide an extra boost of probiotics, too.
+If you’re ever unsure of what probiotics to use, ask a vet.

 Monitor Water Intake